PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 ## #accessions: 2849 at 0 % FDR
 ```

-#### Map Sites to Protein Sequences
+### Map Sites to Protein Sequences

 Prepare FASTA to make sure entry names in FASTA file match MSnID accessions.
-The plan is to make this conversion automatic. `map_mod_sites` creates a number of columns describing mapping of the site/s onto the protein sequences.
+The plan is to make this conversion automatic. `map_mod_sites` creates a number of columns describing mapping of the sites onto the protein sequences.
 The most important for the user is `SiteID`.

 ```r